DaanVandenBosch/phantasmal-world/README.md

 #### Some Interesting Parts of the Code Base

-Phantasmal contains parsers for many of the client's formats in [src/core/data_formats]( src/core/data_formats). [src/core/data_formats/asm](src/core/data_formats/asm) contains a model of the PSO scripting byte code and data flow analysis for it.
-The [src/quest_editor/scripting](src/quest_editor/scripting) directory contains an assembler, disassembler and (partly implemented) virtual machine.
+Phantasmal contains parsers for many of the client's formats in [src/core/data_formats]( src/core/data_formats).
+A model of the PSO scripting byte code and data flow analysis for it can be found in [src/core/data_formats/asm](src/core/data_formats/asm).
+The [src/quest_editor/scripting]( src/quest_editor/scripting) directory contains an assembler, disassembler and (partly implemented) virtual machine.

 ### Unit Tests

 Run the unit tests with `yarn test` or `yarn test --watch` if you want the relevant tests to be re-run whenever a file is changed.
 The testing framework used is Jest.

-### Linting and Code Formatting
+### Code Style, Linting and Formatting

+Class names are in `PascalCase` and all other identifiers are in `snake_case`.

 ESLint and Prettier are used for linting and formatting.
 Run with `yarn lint` and/or configure your editor to use the ESLint/Prettier configuration.

 ### Production Build